Why Are TRASH and VOID Distinct In Ren-C?

 historical>> x

-** Error: x is VOID
+** Error: x is VOIDNULL

-So VOID wasn't the tick mark... it was what you got when you evaluated the tick mark.
+So VOIDNULL wasn't the tick mark... it was what you got when you evaluated the tick mark.
 This fit in with things like LIT-WORD! and LIT-PATH!, where the evaluator drops one level of quoting.
 But here dropping that level gives you the "missing" state.
 Having the console show no output seemed to fit in perfectly.

 The rise of generalized isotopes meant there wasn't merely a single state that couldn't be put in blocks...but a whole menagerie of antiforms.

->> quasi _
+>> quasi '

 == ~